-The first and largest community campaign for the arts in the nation, ArtsWave has evolved several times to meet the changing needs of the Greater Cincinnati region.
+The first and largest community campaign for the arts in the nation, ArtsWave has evolved over the years to meet the changing needs of the Cincinnati region.

 1973: The Fine Arts Fund annual campaign launches the first workplace giving campaigns for the arts and reaches $1 million for the first time.